SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 ## Deep Dive 1.3 - Create a more complex ABAP CDS View in ADT (joining multiple tables)

 In this part of the Deep Dive you can learn how to create a more complex CDS View, again using the ABAP Development Tools (ADT).
-Now, the trainer will show the implementation of a CDS View which will join the tables SNWD_SO, SNWD_SO_I, SNWD_PD, and SNWD_TEXTS in order to fetch all Sales Order relevant data, including all positions, products, and product names.<br>
+We will go through the implementation of a CDS View which will join the EPM tables SNWD_SO, SNWD_SO_I, SNWD_PD, and SNWD_TEXTS in order to fetch all Sales Order relevant data, including its positions, products, and product names.<br><br>

+As a reminder: The entity relationsships of the tables can be found [here](

 In a later step, also this CDS View will be enabled for Change Data Capturing (CDC) for an event based processing of Sales Order related delta information to the target storage.

 ...to be completed